henryh201/minCostOperations/README.txt

     verison: java8, since some part of method using lambda expression.
     Files: all text(dictionary/instructions) file should
     be in the same directory as the .class file

+format:
+    instrution file should contain 3 lines as in the example below 1 3 5 3
+    tes
+    fun
+    the integer in the first line corresponding to the cost for add, delete, subsitution and anagram second line is the origin string and last line is the target string

 Complie & run:
     in the root directory on terminal type  javac MinOperations.java